 Ertha describes her journey over the past year.
 She talks about Henry's hospitalization and says she doesn't know what she will do if she ever loses her Henry.
 She relates that she has some good days and some bad days, and gets very anxious and cries when she recognizes she is confused and realizes that she has forgotten some important life events.
 Ertha tries to describe what it's like to know she is getting confused and forgetful and how it feels to be so dependent on others.
 She is hoping the doctor can give her some medicine to help her get better.
 She says she likes the new apartment and she gets to go in the van a few days a week to a nice center where they have a lot of activities.

-Download Instructor Toolkit ideas for use with Ertha's introductory monologue
+Download the Instructor Toolkit with suggestions for discussion of Ertha's monologue

 The staff at the assisted living facility has noticed that Henry covers for Ertha a lot.
 Henry admits to the staff that his concerns about Ertha are increasing.
 He says that recently he has had trouble convincing Ertha to bathe and change her clothes and he doesn't sleep well because he hears Ertha up at night wandering in the apartment.
 He has put chairs in front of the door and uses the chain lock so Ertha doesn't get out.
 Ertha's physician prescribed a sleeping pill, Ambien, but it hasn't helped.
 Henry has been giving her Benadryl during the day when she is "anxious."
 During the scenario the nurse will visit Henry and Ertha in their apartment and will do several assessments including the Mini-Cog, review Ertha's medications, applying the Beers Criteria, and explore what additional care options can be provided at the assisted living facility and what is available in the community.